salacika/DE1SQL/SQL2/README.md

 <br/><br/><br/>
 <a name="db"/>
-## Today's database
+## Chapter's database

-No need to load data, today we will use only the birdstrikes table loaded last time:
+No need to load data, in this chapter we will use only the birdstrikes table loaded in the last chapter:

 ![Database diagram](/SQL1/db_model.png)